ErikEJ/erikej.github.io/_posts/2020-10-12-ef-core-sqlserver-scaffolding-gotchas.md

 categories: efcore
 ---

-This post lists a number of known issues you may encounter with [Entity Framework Core Power Tools](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools) SQL Server reverse engineering or when running the `dotnet ef dbcontext scaffold` command, and provides resolutions / workarounds for the issue.
+This post lists some of known issues you may encounter with [Entity Framework Core Power Tools](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools) SQL Server reverse engineering or when running the `dotnet ef dbcontext scaffold` command, and provides resolutions / workarounds for the issue.

 ### Timeouts with GetIndexes method when reverse engineering database with many indexes